About the Council

 The Chairman of the Council is the 'first citizen' and the most important civic appointment in the Mid Sussex District.

-The cabinet consists of the Council Leader and five extra councillors chosen by the Council Leader.
+The cabinet consists of the Council Leader and six extra councillors chosen by the Council Leader.
 You can find more about them by visiting the Cabinet members page.

 Council Meetings, Agendas and Minutes